-Except as otherwise provided in these Bylaws or the Rules, every practitioner or Allied Health Professional providing direct clinical services at this hospital shall be entitled to exercise only those setting-specific privileges granted to him or her.
-Practitioners who wish to participate in the delivery of telemedicine services (whether to patients of this hospital, or to patients of another facility that this hospital is assisting via telemedicine technology) must apply for and be granted setting and procedure-specific telemedicine privileges.
-(Additionally, practitioners who are not otherwise members of this hospital's Medical Staff who wish to provide services via telemedicine technology must apply for and be granted membership and privileges as part of the Telemedicine Staff (per Article 3, Categories of Membership, Appendix 3G Telemedicine Staff) in order to provide services to patients of this hospital.)
+Except as otherwise provided in these Bylaws, the Rules or applicable policy, every practitioner or Allied Health Professional providing direct clinical services at this hospital shall be entitled to exercise only those setting-specific privileges granted to them.
+Privileges may be granted by the Oversight Committee on recommendation of the Medical Executive Committee to practitioners who are not members of the Medical Staff.
+Such individuals may include residents providing services in the hospital, or others deemed appropriate by the Medical Executive Committee and Oversight Committee.
+Practitioners who are not otherwise members of this hospital's Medical Staff who wish to provide services via telemedicine technology must apply for and be granted membership and privileges as part of the Telemedicine Staff (per Article 3, Categories of Membership) in order to provide services to patients of this hospital.